aws/amazon-freertos-ble-ios-sdk/README.md

 ```

 **Network Config Service**
-This service allows the user to config the wifi network of the Amazon FreeRTOS Device.
+This service allows the user to config the Wi-Fi network of the Amazon FreeRTOS Device.

 ```
 listNetworkOfPeripheral(_ peripheral: CBPeripheral, listNetworkReq: ListNetworkReq)